 You guys/girls, I had to learn this lesson the hard way.
 I refused to slow down.
 I kept adding more responsibilities, sleeping less, stressing more, and surviving on coffee.
 Because I refused to slow down, my body and mind made me!
 Trust me when I say you don’t want this to happen to you.
 Heed my warning and become familiar with these 5 signs that you need to take a mental break.

 Okay, I don’t know how I didn’t realize I needed a break with how sick I had been.
 I was sick on and off from November to March.
 I had migraines, sinus infections, and a cough that actually lasted 3 MONTHS!

-Reoccurring colds are a signal that you to take a break.
+Reoccurring colds are a signal that you need to take a break.
 Stress takes a toll on your body making it more likely that you will become sick.
 Not resting once you are sick means you are going to be sick longer.
 So if you are sick all of the time, you probably need to see a doctor followed by taking a mental break.

 You Are Exhausted But Can’t Sleep

 I know what it is like to go to bed thinking you are going to get a full night’s sleep to then toss and turn for hours.
 Or maybe you replay all of the mistakes you made or you worry about the future’s problems before they even arrive.
 I know that I am guilty of all of them.